Skip to main content

 IndicatorMeaning

-Green dotSandbox ready — the agent can respond immediately
+Green dotVM ready — the agent’s computer is running and it can respond immediately

 Gray dotAgent asleep — the VM is suspended to save resources

 If your agent is asleep, it wakes automatically when you send a message.
-You can also click Wake Agent in the chat area to wake it manually.
+You can also put a running agent to sleep using the Moon icon in the header to save credits when you’re not using it.